4 Ways To Get The Most Out Of Your Adwords Budget

 Don’t Neglect Remarketing!

-One of the best Google Adwords feature that is often overlooked is remarketing.
+One of the best Google Adwords features that is often overlooked is remarketing.
 If someone clicked on your ad but didn’t convert, make a purchase, or complete a goal before leaving, all is not lost!

 You can target these people who may already be familiar with your brand and who have visited your website with remarketing.
 Basically, Google stores all of the people who have previously visited your site or landing page.
 You can then target that list of visitors with an image or text ad.